Sue Markham

 MS, AMFT

-I work with teens, young adults, children, adults, and families, supporting anxiety, depression, grief, trauma, and relationship challenges.
+I work with teens, young adults, children, adults, and families who are navigating anxiety, depression, trauma, family issues, and relationship challenges.

 Areas of Focus: